somethingsimade/CurrentAngleV4/README.md

 The official place where it will be hosted.

 # Why skip to v4 and not v3?
-Because v3 is a fake version.
+Because v3 is an (unfunny) joke version.

 # V4 Main and only original place:
 ```lua